 Corrections classification officers assess inmates using psychological tests and questionnaires to evaluate the offender's mental state and risk level.
 They also interview newly incarcerated inmates to gather information about their work experience, education, social status, family background, health history and any current physical or mental impairment.
 Classification officers review criminal history, current charges and case files to assess risk to the public, other inmates and correctional facility staff.

 The corrections classification officer recommends appropriate work detail, rehabilitation programs, activities, social services and psychological treatments required by the inmate.
 In conjunction with corrections staff, the classification officer maintains inmate records regarding behavior.
 He or she reviews reclassification requests and makes further recommendations based on the inmate's progress, job performance, health and compliance with facility regulations.

-In May 2013, the U.S. Bureau of Labor Statistics reported average yearly wages of $44,350 for correctional officers and jailers (www.bls.gov).
+In May 2018, the U.S. Bureau of Labor Statistics reported mean yearly wages of $49,300 for correctional officers and jailers (www.bls.gov).
 In May 2018, the BLS reported that workers in the 90th percentile or higher earned $76,760 or more per year, whereas the bottom 10th percentile earned $31,140 or less per year.

 In order to determine the incarceration level of an inmate, corrections classification officers must conduct various psychological tests, questionnaires and research into a prisoner's background, where they compile information pertaining to family, health, social status and education.
 These officers are also responsible for familiarizing new inmates with the prison system by answering any questions they might have.
 They often keep records of inmates and assess prisoner requests for reclassification.